A 501(c)(3) Public Charity

 A Place for Everyone.

-Our Vision: Each space is held in trust for its community.
-It will be a sanctuary for creative expression, spiritual reflection, and radical hospitality.
+Our Vision: Each space is held in trust for its community — a sanctuary for creative expression, spiritual reflection, and radical hospitality.
 We honor the stories of this place and plant new ones in shared soil.

-Faith communities collectively hold over 2.6 million acres across this country — much of it underutilized.
+Faith communities collectively hold over 2.6 million acres across this country, much of it underutilized.
 We believe those acres can feed people, house artists, shelter travelers, and reconnect neighbors.
 Come create.
 Come eat.
 Come rest.
 Come heal.
-Come be part of something sacred.

 Four Pillars of Everything We Do